International Publishers: 1939 Dies Committee

-On September 13, 1939, International Publishers Secretary and Treasurer Alexander Trachtenberg was called before the so-called Dies Committee of the US House of Representatives, the Special Committee to Investigate Un-American Activities.
-Committee members grilled Tractenberg on his own history, the sources of funding behind International Publishers, and the company's relationship to the Communist Party.
-Trachtenberg characterized the relationship of International Publishers to the Communist Party as merely one of "buyer and seller."
+On September 13, 1939, Trachtenberg was called before the so-called Dies Committee of the US House of Representatives, the Special Committee to Investigate Un-American Activities.
+Committee members grilled Trachtenberg on his own history, the sources of funding behind International Publishers, and the company's relationship to the CPUSA.
+He characterized the relationship as merely one of "buyer and seller."

-Trachtenberg indicated that International Publishers did not own presses but used the services of a company called Van Rees Press on a contract basis.
+He indicated that International Publishers did not own presses but used the services of a company called Van Rees Press on a contract basis.
 The firm also exchanged printed sheets for publication with its British sister organization, Lawrence & Wishart, and bought sheets for binding from the forerunner of the official Foreign Languages Publishing House in Moscow.
 He estimated that some 10% of International Publishers' books had made use of such sources but that a lowering of duty rates on bound books had largely eliminated the economy of importing unbound sheets.

 Trachtenberg estimated annual sales by International Publishers at $75,000 to $80,000.
 He noted that the company had a staff of four.

-Recent years
+Later years

-During the 1960s and 1970s, International expanded its publication of inexpensive trade paperback books under the title "New World Paperbacks".
+Starting in the 1960s, International Publishers expanded its catalog of inexpensive trade paperback books under the title "New World Paperbacks".
 A number of titles bore this as an alternative company logo.

+James S. Allen wrote an unpublished memoir about his tenure as International Publisher's president and editor-in-chief during the 1960s and '70s.
+After his death, his manuscript was edited by Peter Meyer Filardo and printed in American Communist History in December 2011.
+Allen provided a rare inside look at the workings of International Publishers, and recounted a crisis period in 1962 when the firm nearly went bankrupt.